auroraskylabs/proxmox-cluster-trimmer/README.md

 **Proxmox Cluster Trimmer** is a powerful utility designed for Proxmox users to maintain optimal disk performance across their clusters.
 When installed on any node within your Proxmox cluster, this software automatically conducts file system trims on all containers, helping to keep your file systems healthy and conserve valuable disk space.

+## Current Version

+**Version:** 0.2

+### Release Notes
+- This is the initial public commit.
+- The software is currently being structured into a `.deb` release, which is why it is folded the way it is.
+As it is structured in this repository, it will not currently work; however, I will be working on a release for this version that should be coming out in the next week or so, which will include the actual Debian release.
+- The actual Debian release will be included in a proper repository, allowing installation using `apt` after adding my repository.

 ## Why Trimming Your File Systems Is Important

 File system trimming is crucial for SSDs and other modern storage devices as it allows the operating system to inform the storage device which blocks of data are no longer in use and can be wiped.
 Regularly trimming your file systems can prevent performance degradation over time, enhance write performance, and prolong the lifespan of your storage media.
 By ensuring that your containers are regularly trimmed, you help maintain a smooth and efficient operation of your Proxmox cluster.